aspeakman/DBTruck3/README.md

     to `True` they are returned as the integer values `1` and `0`
 * `has_rowids` - if this is set to `True` a `rowid` column is created in the table and each row is allocated a unique numeric value when stored; default is `False`.
    This is useful if you want to know the order in which data were inserted
+* `text_key_width` - sets the fixed size of text fields (default 100) in MySQL and SQL Server databases used as keys or in indexes

 Note if you want to use PostgreSQL or MySQL as your underlying database (see `connect_details` above) run one of these commands first:

     python -m pip install psycopg2
     python -m pip install mysql-connector-python
+    python -m pip install mssql-python

 ### Non-default tables
 It is not necessary to specify a table name if you only use one table.
 If not specified